grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 # Topic types

-We categorize our documentation into concept, task, and reference topic types.
+Grafana Labs documentation fits into topic types: concept, task, and reference.
 All content must be placed into topics that are based on one of these basic topic types.
 Avoid mixing topic types within a single topic file.

 If you are interested making use of our topic templates, refer to [Templates](https://github.com/grafana/writers-toolkit/tree/main/docs/static/templates).